wushilin/axum-csrf/README.md

 Note that this is very suitable for AJAX based submission.
 For normal submission, you will need to append a query string `csrf_token=xxx` to the POST URL.

+### Normal submit via query string
-This is not preferred, but you can use if you have no choice.
+This is not preferred as it is less secure in general, but you can use if you have no choice.

 ```html
 <script>